 If the sign is electric, an electric riser diagram is needed.
 On free standing sign applications, submit a photocopy of the survey showing the proposed location, and also show any other freestanding signs that may be on the property.

+Applications need to be submitted to the Building Division for review.
 All sign permits require an electrical final inspection (for a new sign), and a sign final inspection.

 Master & Blanket Sign Programs